guettli/programming-guidelines/README.rst

 If the guideline of your team is: "Run all tests before commit+push", then there is something wrong.
 Time is too short to watch tests running!
 Run only the tests of the code you touched (py.test -k my_keyword).

-Conditionless Datastructures
+Conditionless Data Structures
 ----------------------------
 Imagine you have a table "meeting" and a table "place".
 The table "meeting" has a ForeignKey to table "place".
 In the beginning it might be not clear yet where the meeting will be.
 Most developers will make the ForeignKey optional (nullable).
-WAIT: This will create a condition in your datastructure.
+WAIT: This will create a condition in your data structure.
 There is a way easier solution: Create a place called "unknown".
 Use this as default, avoid nullable columns.
-This datastructure (without a nullable ForeignKey) makes implementing the GUI much easier.
+This data structure (without a nullable ForeignKey) makes implementing the GUI much easier.

 CI
 --
-Use continous integration.
+Use continuous integration.
 Only tested code is allowed to get deployed.
 This needs to be automated.
 Humans make more errors than automated processes.

 Avoid Threads and Async
 -----------------------